vgaysin1/AI-in-RStudio/airway-package-API.md

 What it does: It returns the underlying ellmer chat object from your most recent interaction as-is.gander_peek() will always show you the exact context summary from your immediately preceding request.

 Debugging context: If a model misunderstands your workspace or gives unexpected code, running gander_peek() lets you check whether your data frame structures, package versions, or script snippets were correctly intercepted and passed along.

+## Questions

+1. **Why you may want to keep your script lean and open a new .R script containing only the necessary code when asking Gander for help?**

+  > A. To automatically install missing Bioconductor package dependencies
+  >
+  > B. To prevent background code clutter from sending unrelated context and confusing the assistant
+  >
+  > C. To permanently save your workspace environment variables to disk
+  >
+  > D. To ensure your API key remains hidden from the R console history
+  >

+Correct Answer: B (A long script sends a pile of unrelated code, adding unnecessary context noise).

 ---